Mahmoudz/awesome-topics/README.md

 <details><summary><strong>Inheritance</strong></summary><p>

-> Inheritance is a concept in OOP where a class can inherit properties and behaviors from another class.
+> Inheritance is a topic in OOP where a class can inherit properties and behaviors from another class.
 It promotes code reuse and hierarchy in class relationships.

 </p></details>